WFSE Police Mgmt. Contract

 If a satisfactory settlement is not reached at the prior step, either of the signatory parties to this Agreement may submit the grievance to binding arbitration.
 Such submittal must be made within thirty (30) calendar days following the conclusion of the prior step.

 Within sixty (60) calendar days of the execution of the Agreement, the parties agree to meet to establish a permanent panel of ten (10) arbitrators.
 These arbitrators shall be assigned cases by the parties on a rotating basis.
 If the arbitrator is not available to hear the case within ninety (90) calendar days of the decision by either party to go to arbitration, the parties will contact the next arbitrator in the rotation.
 If no arbitrator can hear the case within ninety (90) calendar days, the case will be assigned to the arbitrator who can hear the case on the earliest date.
-If an individual arbitrator decides to remove his/her name from the panel or if one or more members of the panel are not continued by either party, the parties will meet to decide whether to substitute an additional name(s).
+If an individual arbitrator decides to remove their name from the panel or if one or more members of the panel are not continued by either party, the parties will meet to decide whether to substitute an additional name(s).

 No later than seven (7) working days prior to the scheduled arbitration meeting, the parties will submit questions of arbitrability to the arbitrator for preliminary determination, share the name of each witness intending to testify at the hearing, and attempt to agree upon the issue statement.
 A copy of written materials submitted to the arbitrator will be provided to the opposing party.